Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 - Retrain the model using historical data and the newly-annotated images
 - Save and deploy the retrained model

 The downloaded images will be saved in a folder named "livestream" under the folder "technical_deployment/train_model/data/grocery."
 This folder will be generated by the `6_annotation_download_data.py` script.
-To download the images, open a command window and run the following commands:
+To download the images, open a command window and run the following commands (use **source activate cntk-py35** instead of **activate cntk-py35** if you are using a Linux DSVM):

 ````bash
 cd <path-to-data_management-folder>